5oL0/ledtoken-erc20/README.md

-LED Token is a sport and health utility token (erc20) or "smart contract" written on the Ethereum Blockchain which focuses on rewarding patients and athletes by following regimes and workout plans.
-A decentralized application which integrates with the native smartphone's health app and smartwearables.
+LED Token is a sport and health utility token (erc20) or "smart contract" written on the Ethereum Blockchain which focuses on rewarding patients and athletes by following physical workout regimes and healthy plans & schedules.
+There are two decentralized applications, one that integrates with the native smartphone's health app and smartwearable devices to track physical activities and mine tokens, the second one locks in LED Tokens on a digital wallet and is able to release the funds when the patient or athlete completes and satisfies their healthy habit.

-LED also has an interplanetary file system for electronic medical records (emr) and Python Applications using AI- Speech to text Chatbot/Virtual Assistant, NLP, Scikit, Numpy, Cloud computing, Facial recognition and Crypto trading bots.
+LED uses an interplanetary file system infrastructure built on a decentralized network on AWS cloud provisioned using Terraform, Ansible, Packer running multiple nodes to transmit electronic medical records (emr) as well as Python Applications using AI- Speech to text Chatbot/Virtual Assistant, NLP, Scikit, Numpy, Cloud computing, Facial recognition in addition to Crypto trading bots.

-We are developing real world solutions in the Sport & Health industry to protect the assets (Athletes/Players) and be able to share data and analytics to Coaches and Trainers in Sport leagues as well as Insurance companies who require the Patient's data.
-EHR records/data is hash encrypted in Ethereum's decentralized network for security and transferred via IPFS (interplanetary file system) on the Ethereum Blockchain using a web3.0 integrated wallet as a vehicle.
-Athletes and Patients can earn LED token rewards and accrue them to pay for health services within the LED eco system or convert tokens back to Ethereum.
+We are developing real world solutions in the Sport & Health industry to protect the assets (Athletes/Players) and be able to share data and analytics to Coaches and Trainers in in the World including Sport leagues as well as Insurance companies who require the Patient's data.
+The data is hash encrypted in Ethereum's blockchain for security and integrated using a web3.0 digital wallet as a vehicle.
+Athletes and Patients can earn LED token rewards and accrue them to pay for health services within the LED eco system or convert tokens back to Ethereum or other bridged tokens or currencies.